 Seasoned tech business lawyer, "on-demand GC" advising startups, entrepreneurs & investors.
-Pragmatic perspective honed by a decade as VP & corporate counsel at marquee consumer Internet & digital media companies, preceded by large Valley & NYC law firm training.
+Pragmatic perspective honed by a decade as VP & corporate counsel at marquee venture-backed consumer Internet & digital media companies, preceded by large SV & NY law firm training.
 Delivered papers on Steve Jobs' block in Palo Alto as a kid.

 Sometimes the best way to break a stalemate over equity is to agree on equal shares but give someone a faster schedule or some portion vested up front — or, conversely, agree to allocate a larger percentage but tie it to a longer vesting schedule and/or milestones.
 Shares aren't really "owned" until they're vested.